T. R. Abhilashi Memorial Institute of Engineering and Technology

-T. R. Abhilashi Memorial Institute Of Engineering And Technology (TRAMIET) is a private engineering institution established in the year 2009, situated in the Mandi District of Himachal Pradesh & affiliated to Himachal Pradesh Technical University & Himachal Pradesh University.
+T. R. Abhilashi Memorial Institute Of Engineering And Technology (TRAMIET) is a private engineering institution established in the year 2009, situated in the Mandi District of Himachal Pradesh and affiliated to Himachal Pradesh Technical University & Himachal Pradesh University.

 History

 The college was started in 2009 and it took its first batch of students in 3 disciplines then affiliated to the Himachal Pradesh University, Shimla.
 Later it came under Himachal Pradesh Technical University after the latter was formed.
-It is AICTE Approved.
+It is AICTE approved.

 Campus

-Institute is located 200 km from Chandigarh via National Highway 21 (India), 140 km from Shimla towards Manali.
+The institute is located 200 km from Chandigarh via National Highway 21 (India), 140 km from Shimla towards Manali.
 It is a residential campus.